rashmi-fit/100-daysOf-Python_challenge/log.md

 Thoughts: even if i didnt had time, still manage to do it ,it feels so so good

 **Link to work:**

+**Day 42: 31st May  Tuesday**

+Today's Progress: learnt how to do linear algebra using python code

+Thoughts: i feel good but exhausted

+**Link to work:**